-Ficus dubia and Ficus drupacea are two relatively common large stranglers which are easy to distinguish when they are fruiting but much more difficult when no fruit are available.
+Ficus dubia (leaf above) and Ficus drupacea are two relatively common large stranglers which are easy to distinguish when they are fruiting but much more difficult when no fruit are available.
 The photos below highlight the distinguishing features of the two species.
 In all the photos Ficus dubia is on the left and Ficus drupacea is on the right.
 All photos of leaves and stipules taken by Shuai LIAO of two trees growing on Gaya Island along the trail from Base Camp to Police Bay.

 LHS: Ficus dubia.
 RHS: Ficus drupacea The leaves overlap both in size and number of side veins.
 With F. dubia the looped side veins at the edge are very clearly formed.
 With F. drupacea the side veins are looped but less clearly and branch (are furcate) at the edge of the leaf.